matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 A Study in Scarlet
 ```

 And the canon supports this idea.
-Holmes has things that at
+Holmes has things that in
 individual citation do not seem like super powers when you start
 listing them.
-Here is one: I can distinguish at a glance the ash of
+So here is one: I can distinguish at a glance the ash
-any brand of cigar or of tobacco.
-And in a culture where everyone is
+of any brand of cigar or tobacco.
+And in a culture where everybody is
 smoking, this is pretty useful in identifying crimes.